Skip to content

 Such a request would not be unusual if only their largest enterprise customers were asking for it — a common request I have observed for over a decade.

 What is unusual is how commonplace it is for many SaaS vendors to export their data or give access to it to many customers, regardless of size.
 Further, many of the SaaS vendors I’ve talked to in the past six months tell me that many of their customers ask if they can share their data directly using Snowflake.
-Many of their customers started using Snowflake and would prefer to use Snowflake's data-sharing capabilities rather than importing the data using ETL tools.
+Many of their customers have started using Snowflake and prefer to use Snowflake's data-sharing capabilities rather than import the data using ETL tools.

 Recently, I had a fireside chat conversation with one of Snowflake’s early investors and board members, S. Somasegar (transparently, Soma is an investor and advisor to Infostrux, too), who said in our interview that he thinks data sharing in the cloud will be bigger than data warehousing.
-We’re both biased and love the data cloud Kool-aid, so I am always trying to seek evidence that prevents me from becoming blind to my biases.
+We’re both biased and love the data cloud Kool-aid, so I always seek evidence that prevents me from becoming blind to my biases.
 So far, I haven’t been able to find one.

 What does data sharing in the cloud look like?